 As I hadn’t been at school for a while, I studied an art and design foundation degree for a year to allow me to figure out what direction I wanted to go in.
 Originally I wanted to study Fine Art.
 But as I had a family to support I felt that I could merge my art with fashion.
-I went on to complete a BA in Fashion Design at the University of East London.
+I went on to finish a BA in Fashion Design with a first class honours at the University of East London.

 How did you get interested in ethical and sustainable fashion?
 How did your educational/professional experience inform fashion work?

 I’ve always been interested in ethical/sustainable approaches.
 I use to always find random materials to create with.
 I used to use my mother’s old curtains and play ‘weddings’ up and down the garden with my friends.
 A mixture of a willingness to play around whilst being pretty conscious of Australia’s extreme weather conditions, made me grow up with a thoughtful ideal in terms of how to value what I owned.

 When I studied my art and design foundation I wanted to make my own paper so went around and collected everyone’s old newspapers and made lots of textured papers.
 I love the whole recycling process and knew I wanted to take this through to university.
 The more knowledge I gained about sustainability the more I realised just how important it was.
 This was where I really knew I wanted to create an ethical clothing brand.

 What is the importance of ethical and sustainable fashion designers and companies?
 What is the importance of fair trade?

 It is so sad when large companies can price their garments so low by any means necessary to humanity.